julianchurchill/text-adventure/README.md

 Backlog
 =======

-- [FEATURE] Instead of direction navigator use hyper-text in description...
-- [FEATURE] ... or direction navigator - instead of top, bottom, right, left clickable labels use a compass with small labels.

 - [STORY] Take clock face to top of clock tower and use with clock mechanism and minute hand and hour hand.
 Get some points or money or something and maybe a quest/hint as to what to do next - open up a new area.
   - [TEST] ItemAction DestroyItem (clock face, minute hand, hour hand)